 BRISBANE, Australia (AP) – Banned Bahrain defender Sayed Mohamed Adnan has joined Australia's Brisbane Roar in a one-year deal.

-Adnan, a Shiite Muslim, was one of several players not included in Bahrain's World Cup qualifying squad last week after being detained for taking part in protests against the Gulf nation's Sunni rulers earlier this year.
+Adnan, a Shiite Muslim, was one of several players not included in Bahrain's World Cup qualifying squad last week after being detained for taking part in protests against the Gulf nation's Sunni rulers this year.

 ''Everybody here respects each other and they want to be champions.
 I like that,'' Adnan said Tuesday of his signing with the A-League champions.
 The 28-year-old signed after training with the Roar squad for almost a month.